Classic Deviled Egg Recipe PLUS Kitchen Hack To Make Them Easier With No Mess!

 Deviled Eggs A Family Favorite

 RancherMan & I have free-range hens.
-That means there’s no shortage of farm-fresh eggs in my kitchen at any given time.
+That means there’s no shortage of farm-fresh eggs in my Homestead kitchen at any given time.

 Fresh brown eggs from our own laying hens in a wire basket. #Texas Homesteader

 So when we have a family get-together and I ask what we can bring to contribute to the meal, it’s often requested that I bring deviled eggs.
+I mean, everyone loves deviled eggs, right?

 Deviled Eggs Can Be Messy To Make

 Now in past years I’d be using a spoon to try to scoop that prepared deviled egg filling into the hollowed halves of the cooked egg whites.
+And I’d try my best not to make a mess.
+But make a mess I did.

 Every.
 Stinkin’.
 Time!

 Now I use an easy shortcut to take the drudgery out of filling those deviled eggs.
-Oh yeah, check out this easy Homestead Hack.

-Repurposed Plastic Bag Makes Deviled Eggs Easier
+Repurposed Plastic Bag Makes Filling Deviled Eggs Easy!

 First I boil and peel my eggs as I normally would.
 Then I allow them to cool slightly before I begin making my deviled eggs.